 To conclude, the ancient scripture summarizes and classifies the three types of happiness.

-- Pure happiness is one that arises from the spiritual intelligence of the embodied self.
+- Pure happiness: One that arises from the spiritual intelligence of the embodied self.
 In the beginning, it seems like poison but in the end, it’s like nectar

-- Result-oriented happiness that arises form senses and sense-objects and is like nectar in the beginning but poison in the end because of its dependency on results and external entities.
+- Result-oriented happiness: One arises form senses and sense-objects and is like nectar in the beginning but poison in the end because of its dependency on results and external entities.

-- Slothful happiness is one that arises from excessive sleep, sloth, and irresponsibility and deludes the self from beginning till the end.
+- Slothful happiness: One that arises from excessive sleep, sloth, and irresponsibility and deludes the self from beginning till the end.